 The following information relates to performance stock awards that have been granted to employees under the Company's Plans.
+The compensation committee of the Company's board of directors established two-year performance targets which could potentially be achieved in the year granted or one year thereafter.
 Performance stock awards are subject to performance criteria established by the compensation committee of the Company's board of directors prior to or at the date of grant.
-The vesting of the performance stock awards is based on achieving such targets typically based on revenue, Adjusted EBITDA margin, ROIC percentage and Total Recordable Incident Rate.
+The vesting of the performance stock awards is based on achieving such targets typically based on revenue, Adjusted EBITDA margin, Return on Invested Capital ("ROIC") percentage, and Total Recordable Incident Rate.
 In addition performance stock awards include continued service conditions.